xtoor/xtoor/README.md

 ## 🎮 When I’m Not Coding...

-You’ll find me gaming, diving into VR worlds, or enjoying the freedom of the road.
+You’ll find me reading paleo hebrew scriptures, gaming, diving into VR worlds, or enjoying the freedom of the road.
 Life’s about exploring—whether it’s across states, frequencies, or new frontiers in tech.

 ---